baqhub/tiwi/README.md

 // <button class="rounded bg-red-300" />
 ```

-Any component with a `className` prop can be extended:
+Any component with a `className` prop can be styled:

 ```tsx
 const SubmitButton: FC<{className?: string}> = props => {